MicrosoftDocs/azure-dev-docs/articles/javascript/ai/get-started-app-chat-template.md

 ## Open development environment

-Begin now with a development environment that has all the dependencies installed to complete this article.
+Use the following instructions to deploy a preconfigured development environment containing all required dependencies to complete this article.

 #### [GitHub Codespaces (recommended)](#tab/github-codespaces)